First published June 2008. Last updated April 24, 2025 for editorial improvements.

 - Mix the flour, salt, and cocoa in a small mixing bowl and then carefully whisk into the milk mixture.

-- Cook, stirring constantly until mixture thickens.
+- Cook over medium low heat stirring constantly until mixture thickens.

 - Remove from heat and add the butter.